What is a prayer in Islam?

 How to Perform Salat?

 For a muslim, it’s an obligation to do the five daily prayers: 1) fajr (dawn before sunrise and it’s two raka’at), 2) Zuhur (noon time and it’s four raka’at), 3) Asr (afternoon time and it’s four raka’at), 4) Maghrib (sunset and it’s three raka’at), 5) Isha (night time and it’s four raka’at).
 The raka’a (single) or raka’at (multiple) means the 90 degrees bending movement while standing. it is followed by the sujood which means bowing down while sitting down and your forehead, hands, knees and feet are touching the ground.
-Also, each salat contains recitation of Quran, praising the names of Allah (Allahu Akbar, Subhan rabiya Al-Azeem, Subhan Rabiya Al-Ala), and Testimony of Allah and the prayers/blessings on His prophets Mohammed and Ibrahim (PLEASE FOLLOW THE VIDEO BELOW TO LEARN EXACTLY HOW THE SALAT IS PERFORMED).
+Also, each salat contains recitation of Quran, praising the names of Allah (Allahu Akbar, Subhan rabiya Al-Azeem, Subhan Rabiya Al-Ala), and Testimony of Allah and the prayers/blessings on His prophets Muhammed and Abraham.
 There are two rules that are mandatory for a salat to be accepted and they are: 1) To face the direction of Kaba (House of Allah in Mecca) while praying and 2) To be clean.
 Muslims must do a Wudu (cleansing of hands, mouth, nose, face, arms, hair, ears, and feet) before every salat unless one can stay clean for a long period of time (no urination or gas).
+Please watch the video below which will explain the rules of salat and how to perform the salat in more details:

 Sunnah Prayer in Islam